If you’re in the market for a cheap Android phone, the Itel A16 Plus is one of the phones I can suggest.

 - Fast charging

 The Itel A16 Plus currently costs 18,000 Naira, which converts to approximately $47.
+You can see the receipt in the image below.
 It’s a fair price for a device with the features it comes with.

 To see current offers click here.